 1. Purpose of procedures

-1.1 These procedures provide guidance to staff on the establishment, operation and disestablishment of university research centres and research institutes that are within the scope of the Research Centres and Research Institutes – Academic Policy.
+1.1 These procedures provide guidance to staff on the establishment, operation and disestablishment of research centres and research institutes that are within the scope of the Research Centres and Research Institutes – Academic Policy.
 More detailed guidance may be provided by the Office of Research via guidelines, forms and templates, which are available on MyUSC.

 2. Baseline research performance criteria